sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ### Spectral library matching {#spectral-library-matching}

 If imported spectral libraries are available, SIRIUS will automatically perform spectral matching.
-This process runs in the background without the need for any addiotional parameters.
+This process runs in the background without the need for any additional parameters.
 For more information, refer to the [Spectral library matching]({{ "/methods-background/#spectral-library-search" | relative_url }}) section.

+Since structure database results depend on the selected molecular formula, SIRIUS ensures that molecular structures with a formula corresponding to a good spectral library hit are considered - even if this molecular formula receives a low score, i.e. molecular structures of well-matching reference spectra are automatically included in the structure database search.

 ### Identifying molecular formulas with SIRIUS {#SIRIUS-molecular-formula}